Brink Junior High eSports Information

 College Scholarships and Professional Sponsorship

 As multiplayer platform video games continue to gain popularity, so has the desire to find players who are willing to hone skills as a team.
 Professional tournaments draw the attention of millions of viewers and corporate sponsors.
 Universities have joined the search for players by offering scholarships.
 The University of California at Irvine, University of Texas at Dallas, and Ohio State University are some of the top examples.
 Locally, the University of Oklahoma, Oklahoma Christian University and Mid-America Christian University have shown significant interest in recruiting players from across the state.
 Up until now, they have looked elsewhere due to lack of legitimate programs.
-Moore Public Schools and Oklahoma Scholastic eSports are looking to bring those recruitment opportunities to their students.
+Moore Public Schools and Oklahoma Scholastic Esports are looking to bring those recruitment opportunities to their students.

 Games